makasimba/Summer-Rise/README.md

-Summarize Portable Document Format files using NLP
+Summarize Portable Document Format files using NLP. ml-and-chem.pdf is an example file. summarizer.py does everything else.